HEHenson/TwitLocCan/README.md

 Ecletic Routines for Categorizing Location Information Given on Social Media (Primarily Twitter)

 ## Installation
-Pip install not working yet
+Pip install not working yet.
+At this point, I am uploading the files.
+Will reoganize when I have enough for a test install.

 ```bash
 $ pip install twitloccan